William de Warenne, 5th Earl of Surrey: Loyalist during the Rebellion

-William was one of the few barons who remained loyal to King John (who was his cousin.
+De Warenne was one of the few barons who remained loyal to his cousin, King John.
 In 1212, when a general rebellion was feared, John committed to him the custody of the northern shires.
 During the king's difficulties with the barons, when they sought for the French prince to assume the English throne, William is listed as one of those who advised John to accede to Magna Carta.
 His allegiance only faltered a few times when the king's cause looked hopeless; shortly before the death of John, he made terms with Prince Louis.
 In March 1217 he again demonstrated his loyalty to England by supporting the young King Henry III, and he was also responsible for the establishment of Salisbury Cathedral.
 He refers to Hubert de Burgh in a letter from 1218 as his dearest friend and lord "sicut dominum et amicum carissimum".

-Baronial Leader of the Second Barons War

 However, he disliked the royal favorites who came into power after 1227, and used his influence to protect Hubert de Burgh when the latter had been removed from office by their efforts in 1232.
 Warenne's relations with the king became strained in course of time.
 In 1238 he was evidently regarded as a leader of the baronial opposition, for the Great Council appointed him as one of the treasurers who were to prevent the king from squandering the subsidy voted in that year.